Published by Dan Cunning on Feb 21, 2015

 def try_discussion(email)

-discussion = Discussion.where(email: email).first
+discussion = Discussion.where(email:).first

 group = discussion.group if discussion